Commercial Radio Hong Kong: Controversy and criticism

 In mid-2004, three of the program hosts were well known for their outspoken hosting styles on social and political matters.
 Suddenly, all three announced they would stop.
 Albert Cheng Jing Han announced a hiatus from hosting his program in April 2004, citing pressure from the Chinese government, and later resigned by the end of July.
 Another political program host, Raymond Wong Yuk-man, announced his decision to quit his program on 13 May, claiming there was a threat to his family's safety.
 However, he decided to return to CRHK to host a brand new program for the station in October 2004.
 Allen Lee Peng-Fei replaced Cheng Jing Han, who announced his resignation on 19 May for political reasons.
 Freedom of speech has been a concern in Hong Kong since the 1997 Handover.

 In May 2010, the memory of CR host Lam Bun was evoked after CR allowed the pro-Beijing Democratic Alliance for the Betterment of Hong Kong (DAB) to sponsor a political radio program.
 Activists protested outside the station, holding images of Lam, who was assassinated during the 1967 riots and became an icon of free speech.
 They complained that the station had desecrated his memory.
 The DAB stated that the programs focused on livelihood issues and denied that they promoted a political stance.

 In late 2013, as a prelude to the renewal of its broadcasting license, CR replaced the outspoken critic of CY Leung, who had hosted an influential prime-time morning talk show.
 Lee Wai-ling, long despised by the pro-establishment camp for her vocal criticism of the government, was abruptly moved to a less prominent evening show and replaced by station chief executive Stephen Chan Chi-wan.
 Chan denied that political motivations were involved, but one former media executive stated that it was "an open secret" that some outspoken program hosts disliked by the government had to leave during the license renewal process, as media operators were under considerable political pressure.

 Commercial Radio Production

 Commercial Radio Production Co.
-Ltd. (CRP) was established in 1997 to produce radio commercials for its partners, but it has since become a brand of its own.
-It aims to provide faster, more up-to-date information and an entertainment platform to the public in the future.
-Additionally, it offers market promotion services to its customers.
+Ltd. (CRP) was established in 1997 to produce radio commercials.
+It has since expanded to offer market promotion services and an entertainment platform to the public.